fangfufu/httpdirfs/README.md

 For more information, please refer to this [tutorial](https://mesonbuild.com/Tutorial.html).

+### macOS

+Under macOS, you can use [Homebrew](https://brew.sh/) to install the
+dependencies:

+    brew install gumbo-parser openssl curl expat meson pkg-config ossp-uuid brew install --cask macfuse

+To compile the program, you might need to set the `PKG_CONFIG_PATH` so that `meson` can find `openssl`:

+    export PKG_CONFIG_PATH="$(brew --prefix openssl@3)/lib/pkgconfig:$(brew --prefix)/lib/pkgconfig:$PKG_CONFIG_PATH"
+    meson setup builddir
+    cd builddir
+    meson compile

 ### Other operating systems

 I don't have the resources to test out compilation for Linux distributions other than Debian.
-I also do not have the resources to test out compilation for FreeBSD or macOS.
-Thereforce I have removed the instruction on how to compile for these operating systems in the README for now.
+I also do not have the resources to test out compilation for FreeBSD.
+Therefore, I have removed the instruction on how to compile for FreeBSD in the README for now.
 Please feel free to send me a pull request to add them back in.
-It is known that HTTPDirFS [does compile](https://github.com/fangfufu/httpdirfs/issues/165) on FreeBSD.
+It is known that HTTPDirFS
+[does compile](https://github.com/fangfufu/httpdirfs/issues/165) on FreeBSD.

+Please note that while macOS build instructions are provided, macOS build testing is primarily done via GitHub Actions CI, as I do not have regular access to a physical Mac.

 ## Installation